24 Common Habits Every Student Should Break Before Leaving School

 The opposite of courage in our society is not cowardice; it is conformity.”
 Rollo May.

-Don’t get me wrong – we all need to make and keep friends.
-But if your friends aren’t adding value to your life, and don’t share in your aspiration, there is no point trying to conform.
+Don’t get me wrong—we all need to make and keep friends.
+But if your friends aren’t adding value to your life, and don’t share in your aspirations, there is no point trying to conform.
 This simply means to choose who your ‘close’ friends are.

 5. Worrying about competition:

 In the end, the only competition you have is with yourself.
-You goal is to strive to be better than you.
+Your goal is to strive to be better than you.

 Life is not about being; it is about becoming.”
 Ikenna Odinaka.

-Perfection is a quality we may strive for, but we can never reach.
+Perfection is a quality we may strive for, but can never reach.
 Being judgmental and condescending is a sure way to build an island.
-Accept that you are human prone to make mistakes.
+Accept that you are human and prone to making mistakes.
 Forgive yourself when you do, learn from your mistakes and move on.
 Likewise, understand that people aren’t perfect either.

-It should never be all about the money nor all about you.
+It should never be all about the money or all about you.
 Be considerate.
-If your dream does not have other people in it, it is not worth dreaming.
+If your dream does not have other people in it, it is not worth dreaming about

 8. Doubting your potential and ability:

-Sometimes, School system can steal away your true personality and make you believe you are not as capable because of your poor performance in exams and tests.
+Sometimes, the school system can steal away your true personality and make you believe you are not as capable because of your poor performance in exams and tests.
 The reality is that life is not about passing tests and exams.
-And you have within you what it takes to achieve your dreams no matter how poorly or excellently you may perform academically.
+And you have within you what it takes to achieve your dreams, no matter how poorly or excellently you may perform academically.

 9. Hating to read: